Cambia86/my-reads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Installing and launching

+- Open command line: run -> git clone https://github.com/Cambia86/my-reads.git
+- Navigate into the folder
+- At level of file named package.json run -> npm install
+- run -> npm run start
+- in your localhost at port 3000 must be the project